highfidelity/hifi-docs-grav-content/04.build-guide/04.windows-64-bit/docs.md

 * Restart your computer.
 * Download the repository again.
 * Try to generate build files using Cmake.
 If this is successful, continue with the rest of the steps.
+* Uninstalling previous versions of Qt may not be enough: you may have to delete old versions from C:/Qt/

 #####Common Errors and their Solutions
 * If CMake gives you the same error message repeatedly after the build fails, try to remove CMakeCache.txt found in the %HIFI_DIR%\build' directory.